EnderCatto/Simple-Exp-Calculator/README.md

 # Simple-Exp-Calculator

-About : Takes two integer inputs, first input determines how many numbers will sums up, second input is what amount is being summed.
+About: The program takes two integer inputs.
+The first input is the base number, and the second input is the exponent.
+It calculates and prints the result of raising the base to the power of the exponent.